chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Hierarchy.md

         - Determine whether two subclasses are allowed to contain the same entity e.g can an employee be an Hourly_Emps as well as a Contract_Emps entity
     - Covering constraints
         - Determine whether the entities in the subclasses collectively include all entities in the superclass e.g does every employee entity also have to be an hourly_emps or contract_emps

+>[!tip] reasons for using ISA
+> - To add descriptive attributes specific to a subclass
+> - To identify entities that participate in a relationship